tacoinfra/kiln/README.md

 KILNARGS="--network=zeronet -- --port=8080"
 ```

 This sets Kiln to run on zeronet and use the port 8080.
-Note that `--` must be placed before all configuration options other than the network.
+Note the `--` before `--port` configuration.

 ## Building from Source